Bizcuit/vscode-ampscript/PROMO.md

 * Set the filter and hit enter
 * Filter example: OrderID = 'ORD2123F2' AND SubscriberKey = 'ABC'

+## SFMC DevTools published

+We have been talking about this behind the scenes already for quite some time but on March 26 the [SFMC DevTools](https://bit.ly/mc-devtools) were finally open-sourced.
+It allows you to up-/download all kinds of metadata, run mass-deployments to multiple BUs and on top it can be integrated into your IDE or CI/CD solution.
+And here comes the best part: We are looking into the possibility of integrating it into this VSCode extension.

 # Direct connection to Marketing Cloud

 ## 1. Connect directly to your Marketing Cloud Account